yadaniel/git_notes/quick_usage.md

 ## revert modified but not staged files back to original state
 git checkout <file>
+git checkout -- <file>

+## revert all modified but not staged files back to original state
+git checkout -- .

 ## print the list of all tracked files
 git --ls-tree --full-tree -r --name-only HEAD